Skip to main content

 The specific peptide protocol used has a direct bearing on the long-term glucose outlook.
 Protocols that use GHRH analogs and selective ghrelin mimetics like the CJC-1295/Ipamorelin combination are designed to replicate the body’s natural pulsatile release of GH.
 This pulsatility is a critical feature.

-It allows for periods of high GH signaling followed by periods of relative quiet, giving the cellular machinery, including the pathway, time to reset.
+It allows for periods of high GH signaling followed by periods of relative quiet, giving the cellular machinery, including the insulin signaling pathway, time to reset.
 This mimics a more youthful and healthy physiological state.
 In contrast, the oral ghrelin mimetic MK-677 provides a continuous, non-pulsatile stimulus to GH release, leading to chronically elevated GH and IGF-1 levels for 24 hours.

 This constant pressure on the system is more likely to lead to a sustained downregulation of insulin sensitivity and presents a greater challenge to glucose regulation.
 Therefore, for the specific purpose of long-term metabolic health, pulsatile peptide therapies are generally considered to have a more favorable profile for maintaining glucose homeostasis.